GinaProsser/HR-portfolio-project/README.md

 # Gina Prosser 👩‍💼 | HR Portfolio 📚
 Welcome to my GitHub!
-I'm a CIPD-qualified People Support Advisor, with a passion for keeping people at the heart of my work.
+I'm a CIPD-qualified People Advisor, with a passion for keeping people at the heart of my work.

-I bring experience in recruitment, onboarding, employee wellbeing and case management with a growing focus on digital HR transformation and continuous improvement.
+I bring experience in recruitment, onboarding, employee wellbeing, HR metrics, case management and diversity, equality and diversity with a growing focus on digital HR transformation and continuous improvement.

 ---